mathurtanuj28-png/Music-Management-System/README.md

 # Songs Management System 1

 Overview :
-This module is designed for developers/admins to manage a song database using CRUD operations.
+This module is designed for developers to manage a song database.

 Features :
 Load song data from a file,